 Half Truth: One of the reasons that the Mogu were unprepared for the Pandaren uprising was that the Grummles, created by the Mogu to act as spies, were giving them this.
 They told the Mogu that the Hozen were digging caves, the Jinyu were talking with the rivers, and the Pandaren were dancing, without telling them the Hozen were punching holes in the Mogu's defenses, the Jinyu were divining the Mogu's military strategy, and the Pandaren were developing their martial arts.
 As a result, the Mogu became complacent.

 Hammer Space: Game Hammerspace - while your inventory is limited, there are no weight restrictions.
 The lining of your armour is never spoiled by carrying an extra dozen mail shirts around, which you can do.
-Also, twenty harvested herbs take up one inventory space, but so do Twenty Bear Asses.
+Also, twenty harvested herbs take up one inventory space, but so do 20 Bear Asses.

 Hard Mode Perks: Heroic versions of dungeons are harder but give much better loot overall.
-For Cataclysm raids, there's often only one achievement for completing the entire raid on normal, but achievements for defeating each boss on Heroic or the bosses of Siege of Orgrimmar and above on Mythic.
+For Cataclysm and Mists of Pandaria raids, there's often only one achievement for completing the entire raid on normal, but achievements for defeating each boss on Heroic or the bosses of Siege of Orgrimmar and above on Mythic.

 Hard Work Hardly Works: Why Gidwin and Tarenar, two childhood friends and paladins who want to join the Argent Crusade, have evolved into Vitriolic Best Buds.
 Gidwin, a dwarf was jealous that Tarenar, a blood elf was a natural as a paladin, while he had to work hard to keep up.